Overview

 Shortly after the transactions are sent, the attacker sends one transaction that somehow invalidates all the previous ones and makes sure it’s included in a block, e.g. by offering higher fees for this one transaction.
 An example of such an attack is having the implementation of

-.
+__validate__checks that the value of a storage slot is1, and the attacker’s transaction later sets it to0.
 Restricting validation functions from calling external contracts prevents this attack.

 Failures

-.
+When the __execute__ function fails, the transaction’s status is REVERTED.
 Similar to Ethereum, a reverted transaction is included in a block, and the sequencer is eligible to charge a fee for the work done up to the point of failure.

 To learn more about transaction statuses, see Transactions.